 - applying aloe vera to the affected skin to reduce swelling and soothe pain

 - using moisturizers to hydrate dry, flaky skin

-There are several possible causes for red dots on the skin, including heat rash, KP, contact dermatitis, and atopic dermatitis.
+There are many possible causes for red, skin-colored, or dark dots on the skin, including heat rash, contact dermatitis, and meningitis.